tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 1. **Keep `Amendment` semantics clearly distinct from applying changes**
    - An `Amendment` `Response.result` is a proposal.
 Implementations should not automatically apply the proposed changes to authoritative data.
    - The application of a Response.result from an `Amendment` Test is a separate concern from the generation of that proposal, and external to the Test API.
 Implementations should keep these concerns separate.
-   - Implementations may support pipelines that apply proposals downstream for Quality Assurance use cases, but must preserve the ability to retain the original (unamended) values and to report both pre- and post-amendment results [see Section 6.4.1 “Phases: Pre-Amendment, Amendment, Post-Amendment (normative)”](#641-phases:-pre-amendment,-amendment,-post-amendment-(normative).)
+   - Implementations may support pipelines that apply proposals downstream for Quality Assurance use cases, but must preserve the ability to retain the original (unamended) values and to report both pre- and post-amendment results.
+See: [6.4.1 Phases: Pre-Amendment, Amendment, Post-Amendment](#641-phases-pre-amendment-amendment-post-amendment-normative).

 ## 6.6 Responsibilities of a Test Execution Framework (non-normative)